gabemansur/vuca-nators/README.md

 ![teamProgramming](https://user-images.githubusercontent.com/65990764/141510468-8f29d1cc-a047-4557-b4aa-b717a7e9288b.JPG)

 ### Stakeholder Present Proof
 Jack owns cryptocurrency, we showed him our product increment from the first sprint.
+Due to his feedback, we chose to add a homepage HTML/CSS item to our backlog, because it was clear we didn't have that built yet.
 ![Capture](https://user-images.githubusercontent.com/65990764/141836922-f7178234-2d76-430f-ac58-045ca7e550b5.JPG)

 ### Working Software for Product Increment